• ECTS

 Objectives

-The final objective of this teaching unit is for the student, at the end of the course and the practical work, to be able to answer a specification by the study, the development and the implementation of a power converter for an embedded application.
-At the end of this course, the student will be able to join the research and development department of a company or a research laboratory to design innovative structures of high power density converters.
+At the end of the course and practical work, the final objective of this teaching unit is for the student to be able to respond to a specification by studying, developing and implementing a power converter for an on-board application.
+At the end of the course, students will be able to join the R&D department of a company or a research laboratory to design innovative high-power-to-weight converter structures.

-The student will be aware of the impact of a converter and its components on the environment and will be aware of the problems related to their reliability.
+The student will be aware of the impact of a converter and its components on the environment, and the problems associated with their reliability.

-The student will be able to dimension the magnetic components present in power electronics converters by taking into account the intrinsic limits of the materials of which they are made and by dealing with their imperfections (losses, limits) determined from charts or finite element software.
+The student will be able to dimension the magnetic components used in power electronics converters, taking into account the intrinsic limits of the materials they are made of, and dealing with their imperfections (losses, limits) determined using abacuses or finite element software.

-Finally, he will have notions on the implementation of digital control systems used to develop and extend the performance of power converters.
+Finally, he or she will be familiar with the implementation of digital control systems used to develop and extend the performance of power converters.

 Read more

-Master 1 EEA or science and technology, or training at bac+5 in the field of applied physics, electrical engineering, with lessons on the basic principles of power electronics and power converters.
+Master 1 EEA or science and technology, or bac+5 training in applied physics or electrical engineering, with instruction in the basic principles of power electronics and power converters.

-To have knowledge on the intrinsic limits of high frequency magnetic components.
+Knowledge of the intrinsic limits of high-frequency magnetic components.

 Read more